 - a.
 Red Flag: Only a red challenge flag can be used to initiate a replay request; no other item may be substituted.
 Coaches and teams are expected to bring challenge flags as provided by the PLL Onsite Operations Crew. - 1.
 Only the head coach can throw the challenge flag. - 2.
 If the head coach has been ejected from the game or is otherwise unavailable, one of the team's assistant coaches shall be designated as the head coach, and he shall be responsible for throwing the challenge flag. - 3.
-If a goal is scored and a team requests a challenge, the head coach must throw its challenge flag on the field and have it seen by one of the officials prior to the ensuing faceoff whistle. - 4.
-If the challenge of a goal takes place at a break (e.g., media timeout, quarter break, or end of game) then the challenging team shall have a maximum of 30 seconds from either the official's whistle signaling a goal or from an official's call of no-goal to throw a red challenge flag for the play to be reviewed.
-This 30-second time limit shall be monitored by the head official.
+If a goal is scored and a team requests a challenge, the head coach must throw its challenge flag on the field and have it seen by one of the officials prior to the ensuing Change of possession is whistled back into play. - 4.
+If the challenge of a goal takes place at a break (e.g., media timeout, quarter

-- 5. If play resumes without an official seeing the thrown challenge flag or if the challenge flag is thrown late after play has already resumed, then the red flag shall be picked up, and the play shall not be reviewed. - b.
+- break, or end of game) then the challenging team shall have a maximum of 30 seconds from either the official's whistle signaling a goal or from an official's call of no-goal to throw a red challenge flag for the play to be reviewed.
+This 30-second time limit shall be monitored by the head official. - 5.
+If play resumes without an official seeing the thrown challenge flag or if the challenge flag is thrown late after play has already resumed, then the red flag shall be picked up, and the play shall not be reviewed. - b.
 Challenging a non-scoring play for consideration by the head official as a goal scored: The following process is used to consider awarding a goal that was not credited during live action. - 1.
 If a team wishes to challenge a non-goal call, the head coach must throw its challenge flag in the field of play and have it seen by one of the officials.
-The head coach must throw the flag within 30 seconds of the first restart that shall result from the no-goal call.
-The trail official shall use the shot clock to time the 30-second allowable period for the head coach to throw the challenge flag.
-The flag must be thrown within 30 seconds of this restart regardless of any other whistle resulting from the non-goal decision. - 2.
+The head coach must throw the flag prior to the next change of possession. - Change of possession can be following a goal, save, upon the second whistle following a shot out of bounds, turnover, or dead ball penalty. - 2.
 If the no-goal call is followed by a break (e.g., media timeout, quarter break, or end of the game), then the challenging team shall still have a maximum of 30 seconds from an official's call of no-goal to issue its challenge flag for the play to be reviewed.
 This 30-second time limit shall be monitored by the head official. - 3.
-If within the 30-second time period, a goal is scored by either team and the challenge is affirmed, then the goal scored during that 30-second period of time shall be disallowed. - 4.
-However, if within the 30-second time period, a time-serving infraction is committed and the challenge is affirmed, then the penalty for that time-serving infraction shall still be served.
+However, if within the challenge time period, a time-serving infraction is committed and the challenge is affirmed, then the penalty for that time-serving infraction shall still be served.